advantager-pro/advantager/README.md

 ## Features
 ### PMBOK
-This project manager was meant to provide a set of workflows that encourages its users to follow PMBOK good practices.
+This project management tool was meant to provide a set of workflows that encourages its users to follow PMBOK good practices.
 Presenting small additions such as providing a field for uploading the file that officially states the project beginning, to default roles based on PMBOK concepts, among others PMBOK related features.

 ![Dashboard example](https://github.com/advantager-pro/advantager/blob/master/public/images/dashboard.png "Dashboard example")